-There were no contingent liabilities relating to interests in joint ventures to which PCU was jointly and/or severally liable (2022: nil).

-There were no contingent assets relating to interests in joint ventures to which PCU would benefit either jointly and/or severally (2022: nil).

-There were no capital or other commitments relating to interests in joint ventures to which PCU was jointly and/or severally liable (2022: nil).
+There were no contingent liabilities relating to interests in joint ventures to which PCU was jointly and/or severally liable (2023: nil).
+There were no contingent assets relating to interests in joint ventures to which PCU would benefit either jointly and/or severally (2023: nil).
+There were no capital or other commitments relating to interests in joint ventures to which PCU was jointly and/or severally liable (2023: nil).

-5.6 Subordinated Debt Receivable
+5.6 Subordinated Debt 2024 2023

-2023 2022

 \$ 000 \$ 000

-Finzsoft Solutions Limited 1,000 5,500
+Finzsoft Solutions Limited 1,000

 In addition to purchasing additional shares in Finzsoft Solutions Limited (Finzsoft), in January 2021 PCU also entered into a Subordinated Debt agreement with Finzsoft for an amount of \$2.75m.
-A further arrangement was entered into on the 30 June 2022, for a further \$2.75m.
-PCU receives interest on the debt at a rate of 3% plus the Bill Rate (being Westpac New Zealand's term depost rate for 12 months).
-From the review of the interest rate in January 2023, PCU received interest of 8.3% (2022: 5.2%).
-A review of the interest rate is carried out annually.
-As at June 2023 Finzsoft has repaid \$4.5m of the debt.
+An further arrangement was entered into on the 30 June 2022, for a further \$2.75m.
+PCU received interest on the debt at a rate of 3% plus the Bill Rate (being Westpac New Zealand's term depost rate for 12 months).
+From the review of the interest rate in January 2023 until repayment of the debt in September 2023, PCU received interest of 8.3% (2023: 8.3%).
+A review of the interest rate was carried out annually.
+As at June 2024 Finzsoft has repaid all \$5.5m of the debt.